 We recently shared a blog post that explained what are building regulations, the fact they are always changing, and why you might need them.
 This is our second blog post in the series of Building Regulations.
 In this blog, we talk about the difference between planning permission and building regulation along with why your project may need building regulations.

-There is so much inspiration out there for home improvements, extensions and conversions.
+There is so much inspiration out there for home improvements, extensions, and conversions.
 However, there is very little information out there about building regulations and what you need to know to extend or convert your home.
-This is why we put this serious of blog posts together.
+This is why we put this series of blog posts together.

 Do I Need Planning Permission or Building Regulations?

 If you are considering major building work such as an extension or conversion for your home or business, then you may need building regulations and planning permission.
 This is because the planning permission and building regulations have separate sets of requirements and processes.
 However, it depends on where the change to the property is taking place.

 For example, if the project is for internal building work you will need building regulations, but maybe not planning permissions.
 However, if you are having an extension and changing the outside of your home you will then likely need planning permission and building regulations.
 This is the general rule of thumb, but again, it depends on what is involved in your building project and the type of property you are changing.